Tell us a little about your background…

 All applications must be sent through CASPA.

-It’s pretty easy – demographic information, enter ALL your coursework (so your overall and science GPA can be calculated), enter your direct patient contact hours, your shadowing experiences, GRE scores, former work experience, etc. The application fee was about $290.
+It’s easy – demographic information, enter ALL your coursework (so your overall and science GPA can be calculated), enter your direct patient contact hours, your shadowing experiences, GRE scores, former work experience, etc. The application fee was about $290.

-You must include at least two recommendations but no more than three.
+You must include at least two recommendation letters but no more than three.
 Most programs want one from an instructor who can speak to your academic abilities and one from a PA/MD.
 I got my first recommendation from the infectious diseases physician I shadowed.
 My second one came from my Anatomy and Physiology instructor who had previously worked in ultrasound/radiology and used to be the director of the radiology tech certification program at her school.
 My third one came from my manager at the hospital where I worked as a nursing assistant.

 The CASPA has one general essay: “Why do you want to be a physician assistant?”
-I hated it because it was so general and so totally open-ended.
+I hated it because it was so general and so open-ended.
 I also knew that initially, it would get about 2 minutes of eye-time, so I had to make sure my essay grabbed the reader immediately.
 Some schools require supplemental questions, like Rush and Northwestern.
-Basically, for Rush, it was asking, “Are you really serious about our school?”
+For Rush, it was asking, “Are you really serious about our school?”

 You were called in for an interview at Rush.
 What was that like?

 My PA school interview went from 8 a.m. to 2 p.m.
 The initial session was informational, with the program director.
 The twenty of us who had been called in were split into four groups, where our activities rotated.